Nitinneyoo/TanstackQuery/README.md

 # React + TypeScript + Vite

+TO run this clone this repo

+cd repo name

+use
+bun install
+or
+npm install

+after that to start the application

+ bun run dev

+ and start the json server

+ bun run serve

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: